IbrahimCelikel/best_countries_to_live/README.md

 alter table countryforfreelanceremote.countries
 add column a varchar(255) FIRST;

---insert city/state/country, cost of living index and rent index to main table insert into countryforfreelanceremote.countries (a, cost_of_living, cost_of_rent) select `City`, `Cost of Living Index`, `Rent Index` from countryforfreelanceremote.costs
+----- Insert city/state/country, cost of living index and rent index to main table insert into countryforfreelanceremote.countries (a, cost_of_living, cost_of_rent) select `City`, `Cost of Living Index`, `Rent Index` from countryforfreelanceremote.costs

--- update healthcareindex of the main table on city update
+----- Update healthcareindex of the main table on city update
 	countryforfreelanceremote.countries as c
 inner join